by Daniel N. Clark

 With the renovation going on

-at the airport hall, WWFAM membership chair Brenda Sims took charge of the
+at the airport hall, WWFAM membership chair Brenda Sims took charge of the successful

-Feline Groovy, using three different area halls at various times during the
+using three different area halls at various times during the weekend.
+The following year the Northeast Oregon

-of our monthly dances continue at the newly renovated airport hall.
+dances continue at the newly renovated airport hall.

 Dancing in the